-- (a) STS produces information about daily dollar value of use of the application's features.
+- the API's vulnerability immediately rather than during its normal maintenance period. - (f) Because the \$5,000 of burden would thereby have generated a benefit to others of \$77,700, the plaintiff's expert concludes that STS's security for personal information was rendered unreasonable by API's failure to repair the vulnerability immediately. - 3.
+STS rejects the plaintiff's expert's analysis.
+STS asserts that had it stopped developing its application long enough to repair the vulnerability out-of-cycle (as an emergency change), it would have risked disruption of functionality of the API for days, which would have reduced the value of STS's clients' use of the API during that time.
+The utility of the application to STS's financial service provider customers would have suffered. - (a) STS produces information about daily dollar value of use of the application's features.
 It estimates \$35,000 per day of value enjoyed by its clients. - (b) STS's expert estimates the likelihood of the API being unavailable to STS's clients if it were to have repaired the API as an emergency change.
-The experts estimate a 59 percent likelihood that the API would have gone down had the repair been attempted; and had that happened, the API would have been down for two days on average (i.e., a 25 percent chance of a one-day outage, a 50 percent chance of a two-day outage, and a 25 percent chance of a three-day outage).
-Because the API creates \$35,000 per day in value to STS's clients, the STS expert calculates \$41,300 in expected loss of utility (i.e., \$35K x .59 x 2 = \$41.3K) because of an emergency repair. - (c) STS agrees that the repair itself would have involved a one-time incremental cost of \$5,000 if done on an emergency basis, without consideration of the potential loss in utility of the API if the upgrade failed.
+The experts estimate a 59 percent likelihood that the API would have gone down had the repair been attempted; and had that happened, the API would have been down for two days.
+Because the API creates \$35,000 per day in value to STS's clients, the STS expert calculates \$41,300 in expected loss of utility (i.e., \$35K x .59 x 2 = \$41.3K) because of an emergency repair.

+- (c) STS agrees that the repair itself would have involved a one-time incremental cost of \$5,000 if done on an emergency basis, without consideration of the potential loss in utility of the API if the upgrade failed.
 STS also does not dispute the plaintiff's estimate that the repaired vulnerability would have produced a 10.5 percent net reduced probability of a breach and misuse occurring during the at-risk period. - (d) STS states that the reduced utility of the API if it failed during an emergency repair (\$41,300) should be added to the burden associated with repairing the vulnerability on an emergency basis in applying the test. - 4.
-The adjudicator employs STS's and the plaintiff's experts' analyses in applying the test. - (a) The adjudicator determines that a benefit of between \$77,700 and \$1,283,625 would have been realized from repairing the API on an emergency basis, with a \$5,000 additional cost burden. - (b) The adjudicator also adds to STS's cost burden of repairing the vulnerability immediately the reduced utility of \$41,300 associated with doing the repair on an emergency basis, bringing STS's total calculated burden of immediately repairing the vulnerability to \$46,300. - (c) The adjudicator determines that the one-time added cost burden of \$46,300 would have provided a benefit of between \$77,700 and \$1,283,625, and therefore that STS's failure to repair the API vulnerability immediately rendered its security for personal information unreasonable.71
+The adjudicator employs STS's and the plaintiff's experts' analyses in applying the test. - (a) The adjudicator determines that a benefit of \$77,700 would have been realized from repairing the API on an emergency basis, with a \$5,000 additional cost burden. - (b) The adjudicator also adds to STS's cost burden of repairing the vulnerability immediately the reduced utility of \$41,300 associated with doing the repair on an emergency basis, bringing STS's total calculated burden of immediately repairing the vulnerability to \$46,300 (adding the \$41,300 reduced utility to the \$5,000 repair). - (c) The adjudicator determines that the one-time added cost burden of \$46,300 would have provided a benefit of \$77,700, and therefore that STS's failure to repair the API vulnerability immediately rendered its security for personal information unreasonable.73